 The National Vaccine Evaluation Consortium (NVEC):

-- evaluates new vaccines and vaccination schedules to inform decisions about vaccinations given by the NHS
+- evaluated new vaccines and vaccination schedules to inform decisions about vaccinations given by the NHS

-- provides this information to the Department of Health using data from clinical trials in adults, children and babies
+- provided this information to the Department of Health using data from clinical trials in adults, children and babies

-- assists the Department of Health in developing the UK national immunisation schedule
+- assisted the Department of Health in developing the UK national immunisation schedule

-In partnership with universities and NHS researchers, NVEC members are experts in their field: doctors, laboratory scientists, epidemiologists, nurses, statisticians and data managers.
-Some partners are involved in all studies, some in particular pieces of work only.
+In partnership with universities and NHS researchers, NVEC members were experts in their field: doctors, laboratory scientists, epidemiologists, nurses, statisticians and data managers.
+Some partners were involved in all studies, some in particular pieces of work only.

-NVEC coordinates most of its clinical trials at Public Health England (PHE) through the Immunisation, Hepatitis and Blood Safety Health Protection Service.
-The trials take place at PHE clinical hubs in Gloucestershire and Hertfordshire.
+NVEC coordinated most of its clinical trials at PHE through the Immunisation, Hepatitis and Blood Safety Health Protection Service.
+The trials took place at PHE clinical hubs in Gloucestershire and Hertfordshire.